AndreBlankholm/task-manager/README.md

  ## Task Manager has:
  * "Tasks To Do" list
- * "Add Task" button which will allow users to create a task and add it to that list.
+ * "Add Task" button which will allow users to create a task and add them to the list.
  * Ability to save and load tasks from local storage

 Screenshot: